 — Elon Musk (@elonmusk) March 1, 2021

-- Buy it when the market is quiet, and the price is low
+- Buy when the market is calm and not everyone is talking about Dogecoin

 Dogecoin price and how to buy Dogecoin

 There is a desktop and a mobile wallet available for Dogecoin.
 It is recommended to move your coins out of the exchange after purchasing them.
 Ledger Nano X and Trezor Model T provide ultimate security.

 You should also check the video below by Coin Bureau.
 It gives a good overview of the project.